SamRothCA/Today-Scripts/README.md

 ## Still having issues with running this on El Capitan?

-**If you're still having problems running Today-Scripts on El Capitan, [please read this](https://github.com/SamRothCA/Today-Scripts/issues/24#issuecomment-160041420)**
+:warning: **If you're still having problems running Today-Scripts on El Capitan, [please read https://github.com/SamRothCA/Today-Scripts/issues/24#issuecomment-160041420](https://github.com/SamRothCA/Today-Scripts/issues/24#issuecomment-160041420)**

 **A widget for running custom scripts in the Today View in OS X Yosemite's and El Capitan's Notification Center.**